lorriexingfang/webRTC-CDN-raidcdn-sample/README.md

 ![Demo ScreenShot](http://zifacdn.oss-cn-hangzhou.aliyuncs.com/sample_snapshot_1_4.png)

 ## 3. Implementation
-(We provide a VirtualBox Image for this demo in case you do not want to follow all the steps.
+We provide a VirtualBox Image for this demo in case you do not want to follow all the steps.
 You can:
+a) Install VirtualBox from [**VirtualBox Installation] (https://www.virtualbox.org/wiki/Downloads)

-a) Download image from [**Demo Image**] (http://pan.baidu.com/s/1b0IlP0)
+b) Download image from [**Demo Image**] (http://pan.baidu.com/s/1b0IlP0).
+Import and launch it using your VirtualBox

-b) The login username/password is demo/demo.
+c) The login username/password is demo/demo.
 Defaulty you can log in without them

-c) After it launches,
+d) After it launches,

 ```
 $ cd /home/demo/workspace/webRTC-CDN-raidcdn-sample folder
 $ http-server
 ```

-d) Now the sample video streaming server is running with RAIDCDN gearing up.
-Visit its host 8080 port (http://localhost:8080) to see the magic of RAIDCDN)
+e) Now the sample video streaming server is running with RAIDCDN gearing up.
+Visit its host 8080 port (http://localhost:8080) to see the magic of RAIDCDN

+## Alternatively, you can go through the whole process in your own environment

 1\. [**Sign up**] (http://accountsmgr.raidcdn.com/) to RAID CDN.